BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/7_4_Testing_a_Bitcoin_Script.md

 > **NOTE:** This is a draft in progress, so that I can get some feedback from early reviewers.
 It is not yet ready for learning.

 Bitcoin Scripting allows for considerable additional control over Bitcoin transactions, but it's also somewhat dangerous.
-As long as you produce a legal P2SH lock, your transaction will be accepted ... but that's no guarantee that the associated Bitcoin Script with either run or produce a `True` result.
-So, you need to thoroughly test your Scripts before you put your money into that script.
+As we'll describe in chapter 8, the actual Scripts are somewhat isolated from the Bitcoin network, which means that it's possible to write a script and have it accepted by the network even if it's impossible to redeem from that script!
+So, you need to thoroughly test your Scripts before you put your money into them.

 ## Test a Script Online